nathan-standafer/websockets-pubsub-demo/README.md

 # websockets-pubsub-demo
+I had a hard time finding a good example SpringBoot application that listens to a redis pub/sub queue and pushes messages to browsers via websockets.
+So, here it is.

-A Spring Boot web application that allows clients to see pub/sub messages that are posted to a redis server.
+This can be used as a framework to allow multiple web clients to be be updated in real-time when events occur that are published to a redis server.

 ## Project Description
 Redis has the capability to allow a service to publish messages as multiple clients subscribe and listen for those messages.
 In this project, a message can be published from the redis-cli.
 Web clients will display the messages as they are published.
 Multiple application servers can each publish the messages to multiple clients in real time.